yabdulra/Home_Service_Robot/README.md

     </p>

   * ### Home Service
     To integrate the pieces together and simulate a full home service robot, communication is eastablished between the add_markers node the pick_objects node.
 Virtual object is published at the pickup location which disappear (assumed to have been picked up) once the robot arrives the pickup location.
 The robot then moves to deliver the object which appears at the final goal as soon as the robot reaches the goal. `home_service.sh` is used to launch the necessary packages to simulate the home service robot.
-A sample video shows the robot delivering object from pickup to drop-off locations.
+A sample video in [this link](https://www.youtube.com/watch?v=v96rTuizjFU) shows the robot delivering object from pickup to drop-off locations.

-   <iframe id="video" width="560" height="315" src="https://www.youtube.com/watch?v=v96rTuizjFU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen=""></iframe>